 This check is a quick, simple way of determining where a patient stands regarding their suitability for a financing loan.
 It estimates the likelihood of that patient being approved for a loan should they apply for one.
 The outcome is based on a traffic light system: green means it's likely to be approved, amber means further checks need to be made, and red means it’s a provisional decline.
 Importantly, the outcome of a soft check is provisional, and a full credit check will still need to be performed before approval.

 What Information Do I Need to Provide for a Soft Check?

-We only need your date of birth and home address to conduct a soft check.
+We only need your name, date of birth and home address to conduct a soft check.